 We invite you to attend an event listed on our calendar or reach out to us to help connect you with a committee chairperson, district leader, or special interest group leader.
 Please contact us at email@example.com and we will help direct you!
 Another option is to sign up for an Associate membership to receive access to network with other members.
 Associate members receive OTAC emails that will help you stay up to day about activities to help you connect with OT Professionals.

 We would love to have your involvement!
 There are many roles that people can fill within the association based on interests and availability.
 Involvement may range from serving on the board to working as a committee member on a specific project.
 All levels of experience are welcome.
-To find out more, contact us at firstname.lastname@example.org or view our volunteer opportunities located under the webpage heading, "Get Involved", on our homepage.
+To find out more, contact us at firstname.lastname@example.org or view our volunteer opportunities located under the webpage heading "Engage" - "Volunteer Opportunities" on our homepage.